+Other portfolio income.
 The partnership uses line 4f to report portfolio income other than interest, ordinary dividend, royalty, and capital gain (loss) income.
 It will attach a statement to tell you what kind of portfolio income is reported on line 4f.

 If the partnership has a residual interest in a real estate mortgage investment conduit (REMIC), it will report on the statement your share of REMIC taxable income (net loss) that you report on Schedule E (Form 1040), Part IV, column (d).
 The statement will also report your share of any "excess inclusion" that you report on Schedule E, Part IV, column (c), and your share of section 212 expenses that you report on Schedule E, Part IV, column (e).
-If you itemize your deductions on Schedule A (Form 1040), you may also deduct these section 212 expenses as a miscellaneous deduction subject to the 2% limit on Schedule A, line 22.
+If you itemize your deductions on Schedule A (Form 1040), vou may also deduct these section 212 expenses as a miscellaneous deduction subject to the 2% limit on Schedule A, line 22.

-Line 5-Guaranteed Payments to Partners
+Line 5.
+Guaranteed Payments to Partners

-Generally, amounts on this line are not passive income, and you should report them on Schedule E (Form 1040), Part II, column (k) (for example, guaranteed payments for personal services).
+Generally, amounts on this line are not passive income, and you should report them on Schedule E (Form 1040), Part II, column (j) (for example, guaranteed payments for personal services).

-Line 6-Net Section 1231 Gain (Loss) (Other Than Due to Casualty or Theft)
+Lines 6a and 6b.
+Net Section 1231 Gain (Loss) (Other Than Due to Casualty or Theft)

-If the amount on line 6 is from a rental activity, the section 1231 gain (loss) is generally a passive activity amount.
+If an amount on line 6a or 6b is from a rental activity, the section 1231 gain (loss) is generally a passive activity amount.
 Likewise, if the amount is from a trade or business activity and you did not materially participate in the activity, the section 1231 gain (loss) is a passive activity amount.

-However, an amount on line 6 from a rental real estate activity is not from a passive activity if you were a real estate professional (defined on page 3) and you materially participated in the activity.
-If the amount on line 6 is either (a) a loss that is not from a passive activity or (b) a gain, report it on line 2, column (g) of Form 4797, Sales of Business Property.
+However, an amount on line 6a or 6b from a rental real estate activity is not from a passive activity if you were a real estate professional (defined on page 3) and you materially participated in the activity.

+If the amount on line 6b is either (a) a loss that is not from a passive activity or (b) a gain, report it on line 2, column (g), of Form 4797, Sales of Business Property.
+If any portion of the net section 1231 gain (loss) was generated after May 5, 2003, it will be reported on line 6a.
+Report this amount on line 2, column (h), of Form 4797.
 Do not complete columns (b) through (f) on line 2.
 Instead, write "From Schedule K-1 (Form 1065)" across these columns.

-If the amount on line 6 is a loss from a passive activity, see Passive loss limitations in the Instructions for Form 4797.
+If either of the amounts on lines 6a or 6b is a loss from a passive activity, see Passive loss limitations in the Instructions for Form 4797.
 You will need to report the loss following the Instructions for Form 8582 to figure how much of the loss is allowed on Form 4797.
-However, if the box in Item H is checked, report the loss on line 6 following the rules for Publicly traded partnerships on page 4.
+However, if the box in Item H is checked, report the loss following the rules for Publicly traded partnerships on page 4.

-Any amount of gain from section 1231 property held more than 5 years will be indicated on an attachment to Schedule K-1.
+Any amount of gain from section 1231 property held more than 5 years and sold or otherwise disposed of before May 6, 2003, will be indicated on an attachment to Schedule K-1.
 Include this amount in your computation of qualified 5-year gain only if the amount on your Form 4797, line 7, is more than zero.
+Report this amount on line 5 of the Qualified 5-Year Gain Worksheet in the Schedule D (Form 1040) instructions.

-Line 7-Other Income (Loss)
+Line 7.
+Other Income (Loss)